wolfenrain/fluttium/docs/docs/why-fluttium.md

 # 💭 Why Fluttium

-There are quite a few app automation frameworks out there like [Appium](https://appium.io) and [Maestro](https://maestro.mobile.dev), some are even dedicated to specific platforms, like [UIAutomator](https://developer.android.com/training/testing/other-components/ui-automator) and [XCTest](https://developer.apple.com/documentation/xctest).
+There are quite a few app automation frameworks out there like [Appium](https://appium.io) and [Maestro](https://maestro.mobile.dev).
+Some are even dedicated to specific platforms, like [UIAutomator](https://developer.android.com/training/testing/other-components/ui-automator) and [XCTest](https://developer.apple.com/documentation/xctest).
 But they all have one thing in common, their main focus is not the [Flutter](https://flutter.dev) ecosystem.